dtrannam/SpaceX-API/docs/README.md

 Authenticate by passing the header `spacex-key` with your api key.
 Protected routes return `401` without a valid key.

+To aquire an API key, reach out to his directly.

 ## Pagination + Custom Queries

 All `/query` routes support pagination, custom queries, and other output controls.